ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Introduction

 \section{Introduction}

 In the current era of Language Model as a Service (LMaaS), safeguarding the intellectual property (IP) of large language models (LLMs) becomes a critical issue.
 The training of LLMs demands significant intellectual efforts, involving massive amounts of high-quality data, extensive computational resources, and human-elaborated training design.
 These investments imbue LLMs with substantial knowledge value, necessitating their inclusion under the IP rights of the legal owner.

-Despite the rapid growth of the LMaaS market, the development of comprehensive legal frameworks and regulations for IP protection lags behind \cite{lucchi2023chatgpt,law2,law3}.
-The service process of LLMs is vulnerable to intellectual property infringement through model extraction attacks, also referred to as model stealing or imitation attacks.
+Unfortunately, the service process of LLMs is vulnerable to intellectual property infringement through model extraction attacks, also referred to as model stealing or imitation attacks.
 Model extraction attacks are akin to knowledge distillation \cite{gou2021knowledge}, illustrated by the Alpaca case \cite{alpaca}.
-These attacks create a functionally comparable model in specific domains by distilling the victim model's knowledge based on the queried victim model's outputs \cite{knowledgeDistillation1,knowledgeDistillation3}.
+These attacks create a functionally comparable model in specific domains by distilling the victim model's knowledge based on the queried victim model's outputs \cite{knowledgeDistillation3}.
 Such practices, especially when victim LLMs' outputs are used for commercial model training, constitute a clear IP infringement.
 OpenAI's policy\footnote{Terms of use: https://openai.com/policies/terms-of-use}, for instance, prohibits using ChatGPT’s outputs for competitive model training, underscoring the legal complexities and the need for stringent IP protection in AI development.
-Some top AI companies even have been caught stealing their competitors' model outputs for training \cite{bytedance}.

-To avoid language model IP copyrights being offended, several real-time proactive methods for detecting attackers \cite{prada,kariyappa2020defending,seat} and post-attack verification methods \cite{li2022defending,14,he2022cater,he2022protecting,zhaoProtectingLanguageGeneration2023} for ownership authentication have been proposed.
-Watermarking, an information-hiding technique that embeds secret messages into carrier data, has been widely used for ownership protection \cite{wm1,wm2,wm3,tdsc}.
-The purpose of watermarking is not to prevent IP stealing, as we cannot stop the attacker from imitating the actions of a normal user.
-Watermarks serve as a passive verification method, enabling the post-theft verification of IP ownership and complementing proactive defense strategies.